Honey Don't!

-Honey Don't! is a 2025 neo-noir dark comedy film directed by Ethan Coen, who co-wrote the screenplay with his wife Tricia Cooke.
+Honey Don't! is a 2025 neo-noir black comedy film directed by Ethan Coen, who co-wrote the screenplay with his wife Tricia Cooke.
 It is the second in a "lesbian B-movie trilogy" following Coen and Cooke's Drive-Away Dolls (2024).
 The film stars Margaret Qualley, Aubrey Plaza, Chris Evans, and Charlie Day.

 Its world premiere was at the Midnight Screenings section of the 2025 Cannes Film Festival on May 24, 2025.
 It was theatrically released in the United States and Canada by Focus Features on August 22, 2025.
 It received mixed reviews from critics.